camsh69/full-stack-stock-app/README.md

 - JavaScript, Node, React, Express, MongoDB

 ## Important
-For app to work create a key.js file under client/src.
+For app to work create a key.js file under client/src (this has been excluded in the .gitignore file to protect private keys).

 Obtain a key from https://www.alphavantage.co/support/#api-key and include it in the code below within the key.js file:

 `import React from 'react';`